twmbx/twmbx/README.md

 ## Hi 🖖🏿
 I'm Twaambo, a Zambian software developer.

-At the moment I am working remotely on PHP eCommerce products as well as running [Mvesesani](https://about.mvesesani.com).
+💼 At the moment I am working remotely on PHP eCommerce products as well as running [Mvesesani](https://about.mvesesani.com).<br>

-I'm excited about in solving problems around digital commerce for the African context with Zambia as my current focus.
+🤩 I'm excited about in solving problems around digital commerce for the African context with Zambia as my current focus.<br>

-Are you looking for other Zambian developers?
-Check out [Zambian.dev](https://zambian.dev) :zambia:
+🇿🇲 Are you looking for other Zambian developers?
+Check out [Zambian.dev](https://zambian.dev)<br>

 ## Get in touch with me
 - Twitter: https://twitter.com/twmbx